max-liu-112/SRGANs/README.md

 ### Train the model

 The defailt setting of Batch size is 2048.
 First, we train the model identical to SN-GANs.
-(No Spectral Regularization in involved)
+(No Spectral Regularization involved)

 `python train.py`